eliasmattern/PsyTestPro/README.md

 ### :heavy_plus_sign: Add Task

 A task can be either a screen with text or your own script.
 To create a task, you have to assign a name and a time.
-The time is relative to the start time, which you define when you start the teststarter.
+The time is relative to the start time, which you define when you start an experiment.

 Task properties